 Resolution: Get in the know

-But if you want to dive deeper, we can help you do that, too.
+But if you want to dive deeper, we’ve got you.
 Here’s an explainer on how investments make money.
 Here’s the lowdown on the difference between investing and saving.
 Here’s what you need to know about two major investing concepts: compounding and diversification.
 Here’s why now’s a good time to invest and why you should keep investing consistently.

 Resolution: Step up your retirement game